 |Housing customer feedback||Temporary accommodation charging|

-Armed services referral (PDF): The process we use for jointly working with the Ministry of Defence’s Joint Services Housing Advice Organisation, to make sure that Armed Forces Personnel receive appropriate housing advice upon their discharge from the forces, to help with their transition back into the community.
+Armed services referral (PDF): The process we use for jointly working with the Ministry of Defence’s Joint Services Housing Advice Organisation (JSHAO) to make sure that Armed Forces Personnel receive appropriate housing advice upon their discharge from the forces, to help with their transition back into the community.

-Prison referral (MS Word): The process which has been developed with various prisons throughout Scotland, to establish the necessary process for those being released from prison.
+Prison referral (PDF): The process which has been developed with various prisons throughout Scotland, to establish the necessary process for those being released from prison.
 This aims to achieve better housing outcomes for offenders.

 Housing and Property